ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 ### A. Lock the UIN

 MOSIP allows an individual to lock the authentication type(s) (Demographic, Biometrics (FP/Iris/Face/All)) associated with the UIN/VID.
+The locked authentication type(s) cannot be used for any authentication purpose.

 The following procedure to be followed by an individual to lock the authentication type(s):
 1. An individual provides the UIN/VID for which he/she wants to lock the authentication type(s).